On the Optimality of Functional Sliced Inverse Regression

-In order to obtain the convergence rate of the refined FSIR estimator of the central space, we need a further assumption, which is commonly imposed in functional data analysis (see e.g., \cite{Hall2007mcflr,lei2014adaptive,lianfsdr2015}). \begin{assumption}[Rate-type condition] There exist positive constants $\alpha$, $\beta$, $c_{2}$ and $c_2'$ satisfying
+In order to obtain the convergence rate of the FSIR-OT estimator of the central space, we need a further assumption, which is commonly imposed in functional data analysis (see e.g., \cite{Hall2007mcflr,lei2014adaptive,lianfsdr2015}). \begin{assumption}[Rate-type condition] There exist positive constants $\alpha$, $\beta$, $c_{2}$ and $c_2'$ satisfying

 where $b_{ij}:=\langle\eta_i,\phi_j\rangle$ for $\{\eta_i\}_{i=1}^d$ the generalized eigenfunctions of $\Gamma_e$ associated with top $d$ eigenvalues $\{\mu_i\}_{i=1}^d$ (i.e., $\Gamma_e\eta_i=\mu_i\Gamma\eta_i$). \end{assumption} The assumption on the eigenvalues $\lambda_{j}$ of $\Gamma$ requires a gap between adjacent eigenvalues and ensures the accuracy of the estimation of eigenfunctions of $\Gamma$.
 It also implies a lower bound on the decay rate of $\lambda_j$: $\lambda_{j}\gtrsim j^{-\alpha}$.
 The assumption on the coefficients $b_{ij}$ implies that they do not decrease too slowly with respect to $j$ uniformly for all $i$.
 It also implies that any basis $\{\wt\bbeta_i\}_{i=1}^d$ of $\S_{Y\mid \boldsymbol{X}}$ such that $\wt\bbeta_i=\sum_{j=1}^\infty\wt{b}_{ij}\phi_j$ satisfies $|\wt b_{ij}|\lesssim j^{-\beta}$.
 The inequality $ \frac{1}{2}\alpha+1<\beta$ requires that the generalized eigenfunction $\eta_i$ is smoother than the covariate function $\vX$.